The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Related work

-The Cooperative Model of Human Communication of Tomasello \citep{tom2008} brings insights and complementary information about the inter-personal interaction.
-This theory takes into account the \textbf{individual goals} and values in the communication act.
-To achieve these goals, individuals may need the help, exchange of information, or sharing attitudes with others, which is the \textbf{social intention}.
-The social intention is then communicated, through the \textbf{communication intention}, and allows to share common goals.
-Therefore, the use of references from the external world can be used to communicate the message and the intention, which is the \textbf{referential intention}.
-Based on \textbf{norms of cooperation}, that indicate how to cooperate with others, the other will try to understand why a communication is attempted, the cooperative reasoning will help understand that.
+The Cooperative Model of Human Communication by Tomasello \citep{tom2008} offers insights and complementary information about the interpersonal interaction.
+This theory considers the individual goals and values in the communication act.
+To achieve these goals, individuals may need the help, exchange of information, or sharing of attitudes with others, which is the social intention.
+The social intention is then communicated through the communication intention, allowing for the sharing of common goals.
+Therefore, the use of references from the external world can be used to communicate the message and the intention, which is the referential intention.
+Based on norms of cooperation, which indicate how to cooperate with others, the other will try to understand why communication is attempted, and the cooperative reasoning will help understand that.
 Therefore, to understand the referential intention element, an individual will base his/her reasoning on the \textbf{common ground}, the elements both individuals share.
-Finally, the individual will decide if he/she wants to cooperate or not.
+Finally, the individual will decide whether to cooperate or not.

 Tomasello proposed that all human beings use this process in communication.
-Therefore, one factor that could influence the understanding in communication, can be the common ground.
+Therefore, one factor that influences the understanding in communication is the common ground.
 The common ground corresponds to elements that interactors have in common.
-Tomasello \citep{tom2008} describes three levels to evaluate if the common ground is strong or not: \begin{itemize} \item The common ground is based on immediate perceptual environment or on a shared experience from the past; \item The situation in which the common ground takes place is based on a top-down process (from brain to action, e.g., focus on the same goal) or a bottom-up process (external signals come to the brain, e.g., hear a noise together); \item And the common ground is based on explicit common cultural knowledge (norms, laws, customs) or based on implicit common knowledge (knowing a person that both know the other knows). \end{itemize}
+Tomasello \citep{tom2008} describes three levels to evaluate if the common ground is strong or not: \begin{itemize} \item The common ground is based on the immediate perceptual environment or on a shared experience from the past; \item The situation in which the common ground takes place is based on a top-down process (from brain to action, e.g., focus on the same goal) or a bottom-up process (external signals come to the brain, e.g., hear a noise together); \item And the common ground is based on explicit common cultural knowledge (norms, laws, customs) or based on implicit common knowledge (knowing a person that both know the other knows). \end{itemize}